OpenSNP: Potential risks

 A survey of users of the site found that while most respondents 'were well aware of the privacy risks of their involvement in open genetic data sharing and considered the possibility of direct, personal repercussions troubling, they estimated the risk of this happening to be negligible'.

 Potential benefits

-The website provides a proof-of-concept mechanism for allowing anyone to be involved in any stage of genomics research.
-This model allows partnerships to form which can be independent of governments, academia or for-profit organisations and is a way of creating the enabling conditions for anyone access, influence and get involved in every stage of the genomics research cycle.
-The model reflects the value that users of such sites attach to sharing data as 'contributing to the common good of research'.
+The website provided a proof-of-concept mechanism for allowing anyone to be involved in any stage of genomics research.
+This model allowed partnerships to form independent of governments, academia or for-profit organisations and was a way of creating the enabling conditions for anyone to access, influence and get involved in every stage of the genomics research cycle.
+The model reflected the value that users of such sites attach to sharing data as 'contributing to the common good of research'.

-The transparent open-source code arguably allows greater scrutiny and oversight than similar closed-source projects.
+The transparent open-source code arguably allowed greater scrutiny and oversight than similar closed-source projects.

 History

 The website was founded by German biologist, Bastian Greshake.